bhisaac/5eFP/5eFP-SRD.md

 Many spells are instantaneous.
 The spell harms, heals, creates, or alters a creature or an object in a way that can’t be dispelled, because its magic exists only for an instant.

 #### Recall

 Some spells have have lingering effects.
 A spell with a duration of recall lasts until the PCs recall back to HQ.

-#### Concentration
+### Concentration

-Some spells require you to maintain concentration in order to keep their magic active.
+Spells with durations longer than instantaneous require you to maintain concentration in order to keep their magic active.
 If you lose concentration, such a spell ends.

-If a spell must be maintained with concentration, that fact appears in its Duration entry, and the spell specifies how long you can concentrate on it.
 You can end concentration at any time (no action required).

 Normal activity, such as moving and attacking, doesn’t interfere with concentration.
 The following factors can break concentration:
-- **Casting another spell that requires concentration.** You lose concentration on a spell if you cast another spell that requires concentration.
+- **Casting another spell with a duration longer than instantaneous.** You lose concentration on a spell if you cast another spell that requires concentration.
 You can’t concentrate on two spells at once.
-- **Taking damage.** Whenever you take one or more wounds while you are concentrating on a spell, you must make a CON saving throw to maintain your concentration.
+- **Taking damage.** Whenever you take one or more wounds while you are concentrating on a spell, you must make a CON check to maintain your concentration.
 The DC equals 9 + the number of wounds received.
-If you take wounds from multiple sources, such as an arrow and a dragon’s breath, you make a separate saving throw for each source of damage.
+If you take wounds from multiple sources, such as an arrow and a dragon’s breath, you make a separate check for each source of damage.
 - **Being incapacitated or killed.** You lose concentration on a spell if you are incapacitated or if you die.

-The GM might also decide that certain environmental phenomena, such as a wave crashing over you while you’re on a storm-­tossed ship, require you to succeed on a DC 10 CON saving throw to maintain concentration on a spell.
+The GM might also decide that certain environmental phenomena, such as a wave crashing over you while you’re on a storm-­tossed ship, require you to succeed on a DC 10 CON check to maintain concentration on a spell.

 ### Targets

 A typical spell requires you to pick one or more targets to be affected by the spell’s magic.
 A spell’s description tells you whether the spell targets creatures, objects, or a point of origin for an area of effect (described below).

 Unless a spell has a perceptible effect, a creature might not know it was targeted by a spell at all.
 An effect like crackling lightning is obvious, but a more subtle effect, such as an attempt to read a creature’s thoughts, typically goes unnoticed, unless a spell says otherwise.

 #### A Clear Path to the Target

 To target something, you must have a clear path to it, so it can’t be behind total cover.

 If you place an area of effect at a point that you can’t see and an obstruction, such as a wall, is between you and that point, the point of origin comes into being on the near side of that obstruction.

 #### Targeting Yourself

 If a spell targets a creature of your choice, you can choose yourself, unless the creature must be hostile or specifically a creature other than you.
 If you are in the area of effect of a spell you cast, you can target yourself.

 ### Areas of Effect

 Spells such as _burning hands_ and _cone of cold_ cover an area, allowing them to affect multiple creatures at once.

 A spell’s description specifies its area of effect, which typically has one of five different shapes: cone, cube, cylinder, line, or sphere.
 Every area of effect has a **point of origin**, a location from which the spell’s energy erupts.
 The rules for each shape specify how you position its point of origin.
 Typically, a point of origin is a point in space, but some spells have an area whose origin is a creature or an object.